 Figure 1: Illustration of the reform: Shiyan prefecture and Xiangyang prefecture, Hubei

-Notes: The blue/yellow-shaded area on the left is Shiyan prefecture (treatment group), and the gray-shaded area on the right is Xiangyang prefecture (control group).
+Notes: The blue/yellow-shaded area on the left is Shiyan Prefecture (treatment group), and the gray-shaded area on the right is Xiangyang prefecture (control group).
 During the merger reform in 2014, Yun County in Shiyan Prefecture was converted into Yunyang District and merged with the Shiyan metropolitan area.
 Neighboring Xiangyang Prefecture (gray) serves as a comparison prefecture not affected by the reform.

-Using detailed pooled cross-sectional individual-level data from the China Migrants Dynamic Survey (CMDS) and a staggered difference-in-differences (DID) design, we compare wage outcomes for workers in prefectures that underwent the reform with those that did not.
+Using detailed pooled cross-sectional, individual-level data from the China Migrants Dynamic Survey and a staggered difference-in-differences (DID) design, we compare wage outcomes for workers in prefectures that underwent the reform with those that did not.
 Our findings reveal a story of both success and divergence.
 On average, consolidation works.
 The reforms led to local economic growth and real wage increases for workers, confirming that breaking down administrative barriers and integrating governance can generate tangible economic benefits.
 However, these benefits are far from evenly distributed.
 When separating workers into two groups—migrant workers (those without local hukou) and local residents—a stark gap emerges.
 We find that the city-county mergers increased the wages of local residents by a substantial 10.4%, while those of migrant workers rose by only 3.1%.
-In short, while the policy was a rising tide, it lifted the boats of local residents more than three times as much as those of migrant workers, widening the pre-existing wage gap.
+In short, while the policy was a rising tide, it lifted the boats of local residents more than three times as much as those of migrant workers, widening the preexisting wage gap.

 To confirm that the observed wage gains are robust and genuinely driven by the merger reform, we conduct an event-study analysis and a series of robustness checks following the recent staggered DID literature (Figure 2).
 The results remain consistent when refining control groups to improve comparability and reduce spillovers.